shellyln/angular-webpack-quickstart/README.md

 with excellent support for Angular apps that use routing.

 Here are the test related scripts:
-* `npm test` - compiles, runs and watches the karma unit tests
+* `npm test` - compiles, runs once the karma unit tests
 * `npm run e2e` - compiles and run protractor e2e tests, written in Typescript (*e2e-spec.ts)

 ## Testing